Book

 "How do you take responsibility when completeness is absent?"

-It examines leadership as action within uncertainty.
+The book does not treat leadership as control, rather it examines leadership as action taken within uncertainty.

 –––––––––––––––––––

-Uncertainty as the Normal Condition
+Uncertainty as the normal condition

 –––––––––––––––––––

-Responsibility as Weight
+Responsibility as weight

 –––––––––––––––––––